stochasticHydroTools/SlenderBody/README.md

 ```
 This will also clone the submodules in the dependency folder.

-2) cd into the Python and run make.
+2) cd into the Python directory and run make.
 This will compile all the dependencies and the C++ modulues

 3) Common mistakes:
 * Make sure you include the directory containing the dependencies in your python path.
 This can be done by adding